Bronya-Rand/DDLC-OSTPlayer/README_Ren'Py7-8.txt

 3. (Recommended but Optional) Download the Riffic-Bold font from Fontsize here: https://www.fontspring.com/fonts/inky-type/riffic/riffic-bold
     a.
 Copy 'riffic-bold.ttf' in the Fonts folder and paste it in 'mod_assets/music_player'.
     b.
-Open 'audio_player.rpy' and remove the # symbol in front of line 556.
+Open 'audio_styles.rpy' and remove the # symbol in front of line 4 and line 90.

-4. Add music to the track folder or define them manually in 'manualtracks.rpy'.
+4. Add music to the 'track' folder (located inside DDLC's game folder) or define them manually in 'manualtracks.rpy' with the given steps.
 5. Run DDLC and enjoy!

 Credits!